gerardbm/atomic/README.md

 1. Download the Atomic repository, unpack the downloaded file and manually place `atomic.theme` file into `~/.irssi/`.
 2. Open your irssi and type: `/set theme atomic`.
 You can save changes with `/save`.

+### Mutt

+Intuitive theme to distinguish easily between read and unread emails, flagged, deleted and threads.
+Into the body message, colors follow a common sense pattern of an email scheme.

+Installation in mutt:

+1. Download the Atomic repository, unpack it and place `atomic.muttrc` to your `~/.mutt` directory.
+2. Then source this file from your `~/.muttrc`.
+For example:

+`
+source $HOME/.mutt/atomic.muttrc
+`

+### Cmus

+Simply, it's a theme using Atomic colors.
+Cmus themes don't allow other configurations.

+Installation in cmus:

+1. Download the Atomic repository, unpack the downloaded file and manually place `atomic.theme` file into `~/.cmus/`.
+2. Open your cmus and type: `:colorscheme atomic`.
+Enjoy!

 - - -